 The layout is especially flexible because of the bedroom and bathroom on the main level.
 They would make a nice master suite, or a ground level, universal-design guest or in-law suite.
 Upstairs there is another good sized master suite and two additional bedrooms for the family.

-• The main level features and expanded stairwell and focal point fireplace.
+- The main level features an expanded stairwell and focal point fireplace.

-• The second floor’s oversized dormer gives the house plenty of curb appeal, and creates comfortable space on the second floor.
+- Second floor’s oversized shed dormer gives the house plenty of curb appeal and creates comfortable space on the second floor.

 - Heated Square Feet 1,576 sqft